varnish/Varnish-Book/varnish_book.rst

    It is recommended not to define ``Expires`` too far in the future.
    Setting it to 1 year is usually enough.
-   Using ``Expires`` does not prevent the cached object from being updated.
+   The use of ``Expires`` does not prevent the cached object from being updated.
-   For example, if a resource is updated changing its name by using a version number.
+   For example, if the name of the resource is updated.

    ``Expires`` and ``Cache-Control`` do more or less the same job, but ``Cache-Control`` gives you more control.
    The most significant differences between these two headers is: